top of page

 Alternate Your Commute

-You don't have to drive to work everyday, even with the increase in working from home.
+You don't have to drive to work everyday, even with the decrease in working from home.
 Find an alternative to reduce your car use.
 Consider carpooling.
 If you've got the desire and it's feasible, biking to work will reduce car emissions AND give you some great exercise.
-Every car we can get off of the highways, is a big breathe of fresh air for Earth's lungs.
+Every car we can get off of the highways, is a big breath of fresh air for Earth's lungs.

 What tips do you have that you'd recommend for people looking to change their lifestyles?
 How would you change your lifestyle?